AviatrixSystems/terraform-provider-aviatrix/docs/resources/aviatrix_spoke_gateway.md

 * `tunnel_detection_time` - (Optional) The IPsec tunnel down detection time for the Spoke Gateway in seconds.
 Must be a number in the range [20-600].
 The default value is set by the controller (60 seconds if nothing has been changed). **NOTE: The controller UI has an option to set the tunnel detection time for all gateways.
 To achieve the same functionality in Terraform, use the same TF_VAR to manage the tunnel detection time for all gateways.** Available in provider R2.19+.
 * `enable_bgp` - (Optional) Enable BGP for this spoke gateway.
 Only available for AWS and Azure.
 Valid values: true, false.
 Default value: false.
 Available in provider R2.21.0+.
 * `rx_queue_size` - (Optional) Gateway ethernet interface RX queue size.
 Once set, can't be deleted or disabled.
 Available for AWS as of provider version R2.22+.
+* `private_mode_lb_vpc_id` - (Optional) VPC ID of Private Mode load balancer.
+Required when Private Mode is enabled on the Controller.
+Available in provider version R2.23+.
+* `private_mode_subnet_zone` - (Optional) Availability Zone of the subnet.
+Required when Private Mode is enabled on the Controller and `cloud_type` is AWS or AWSGov.
+Available in Provider version R2.23+.

 -> **NOTE:** `manage_transit_gateway_attachment` - If you are using/upgraded to Aviatrix Terraform Provider R2.17+, and an **aviatrix_spoke_gateway** resource was originally created with a provider version <R2.17, you must do 'terraform refresh' to update and apply the attribute's default value (true) into the state file.